What Is the Black-Scholes Model?

 For at-the-money, short-dated options on liquid stocks, it is reasonably accurate.
 For deep out-of-the-money options, long-dated options, or during market stress, the model's assumptions break down significantly and more sophisticated models are needed.

-Want to go deeper on The Black-Scholes Model Explained: Formula, Intuition & Python Code?
+Want to go deeper on The Black-Scholes Model Explained: Formula?